 The Final Report of the Maryland Advisory Committee on the Management and Protection of the State's Water Resources identified the need for a comprehensive assessment of water resources in the part of Maryland underlain by fractured-bedrock aquifers (which covers the area of the State north and west of Interstate 95).
 This part of Maryland is particularly susceptible to drought, because groundwater is mostly unconfined and responds directly to recharge (or the lack thereof).
-In FY 2010, the MGS and the USGS continued the first part of this evaluation which, if fully implemented, will take five years to complete.
-In FY 2010, work has focused on Frederick County and selected adjacent areas as a pilot study for the larger fractured-rock project.
-Activities have included compiling hydrologic, geologic, water-use data, development of geospatially-referenced database, evaluation of factors affecting groundwater availability in different hydrogeologic settings, and preparation of a science plan that will guide study activities in subsequent years.
+In FY 2011, the MGS and the USGS continued the first part of this evaluation that, if fully implemented, will take five years to complete.
+In FY 2011, work has focused on Frederick County and selected adjacent areas as a pilot study for the larger fracturedrock project.
+Activities have included compiling hydrologic, geologic, and water-use data, which were incorporated into the beta version of a geospatially-referenced database.
+Two reports were published documenting work related to streamflow statistics, which will be used in later phases of the study on ecological flow needs and to develop groundwater budgets.
+Selected municipal water supply wells were logged with geophysical tools, which were used to evaluate flow rates and water-bearing characteristics of fractures in the aquifers.
+Work proceeded on other study tasks, including classification of areas with similar groundwater characteristics, an evaluation of factors affecting groundwater availability in different hydrogeologic settings, and preparation of a science plan that will guide study activities in subsequent years.